hashicorp/terraform/website/source/docs/providers/heroku/r/app.html.markdown

    deploying new versions of the app.
 * `web_url` - The web (HTTP) URL that the application can be accessed at by default.
-* `heroku_hostname` - A hostname for the the Heroku application, suitable for pointing DNS records.
+* `heroku_hostname` - A hostname for the Heroku application, suitable for pointing DNS records.